A round-the -world sailing rally, aiming to raise awareness of the global effects of climate change and the most urgent issues facing our ocean.

 Starting from Europe in 2014, the route of the Blue Planet Odyssey has been chosen to take advantage of the most favourable weather conditions and to pass through some of the most attractive cruising areas in the world.

-Participants will be able to start from a port on their own continent or join the event at the nearest point along its route, completing their circumnavigation in 2016-2017.
+Participants can start from a port on their own continent or join the event at the nearest point along its route, completing their circumnavigation in 2016-2017.

 Sail the Odyssey program